February 10, 2026 (5mo ago)

 bunx @temps-sdk/cli services link --id 1 --project-id 2

-# Verify the injected environment variables
+# Verify injected variables

 bunx @temps-sdk/cli services env --id 1 --project-id 1